-The conservation of furniture is an old craft, which requires a lot of experience and a solid professional training.
+Furniture restoration is an ancient craft that requires a lot of experience and solid professional training.

 The restorer endeavors to preserve the object entrusted to him in its original form as close as possible.
 He wants to preserve or restore the substance of the respective piece of furniture.
 This requires extensive knowledge of the art and culture of all epochs as well as great personal skill.
 An amateur furniture conserver can unconsciously cause great, lasting damage to objects which have great cultural heritages.
 The expert restorer, on the other hand, develops a concept for his work process, uses the right materials, applies suitable techniques and makes responsible decisions about veneering and surface treatment.

 Familiar with every type of wood from all epochs